dsgrid/dsgrid-legacy-efs-api/README.md

 ## Installation

-Download the latest source distribution tarball from the repo [releases page](https://github.com/dsgrid/dsgrid-load/releases) (e.g. `dsgrid-x.y.z.tar.gz`), and run:
+While we're working through a few small tasks before publishing on PyPI, please clone this repository and then install by:

 ```
+cd dsgrid-load
-pip install /filepath/to/dsgrid.x.y.z.tar.gz
+pip install .
 ```

-The `pandas`, `numpy`, and `h5py` packages should be added automatically during the installation process, if they're not already available.
+Any missing dependencies should be added automatically during the installation process.